CooperRS/RMDateSelectionViewController/README.md

 	```

 ###Advanced
-Every RMDateSelectionViewController has a property datePicker.
+Every RMDateSelectionViewController has a property `datePicker`.
 With this property you have total control over the UIDatePicker that is shown in the screen.

 Additionally, you can use the property `modalPresentationStyle` to control how the date selection controller is shown.
-By default, it is set to `UIModalPresentationCustom`.
+By default, it is set to `UIModalPresentationOverCurrentContext`.
 But on the iPad you could use `UIModalPresentationPopover` to present the date selection controller within a popover.
 See the following example on how this works:

 ```objc
 - (IBAction)openDateSelectionController:(id)sender {